SoftwareAG/cumulocity-self-service-certification/docs/vendor-requirements.md

 Device capability to initiate a remote connection via VNC or SSH.
 For details and examples, compare [Cloud Remote Access Cumulocity IoT Documentation](https://cumulocity.com/guides/cloud-remote-access/cra-api/) section of the documentation.

-NOTE: Telnet is considered as unsecure and is therefore not certifyable.
+NOTE: Telnet is considered as unsecure and is therefore not certifiable.

 The following fragments are related to the extended device capability with a remark if they are required for the capability to work: